 About Ben

-Ben has led Clergy Support Trust, the largest and oldest charity supporting Anglican clergy and their families, as our Chief Executive for five years.
+Ben has led Clergy Support Trust, the largest and oldest charity supporting Anglican clergy and their families, as our Chief Executive since 2020.

 After studying Music at Cambridge University, Ben began his career in the civil service, and was an adviser to both the Laming Report and the House of Commons Education Committee.
 He subsequently held senior posts in the education sector, including at Newham College and Charterhouse School, and in corporate philanthropy.
 Following three years’ formation at St Augustine’s College, Ben was ordained in 2021.